 Under the Scheme claimants and respondents can choose to refer a claim to an arbitrator to decide instead of going to a tribunal hearing.
 The arbitrator's decision is binding as a matter of law and has the same effect as a tribunal.

-The Scheme is the first of its kind in the UK.
-It is entirely voluntary and free to use.
+The Scheme is entirely voluntary and free to use.

 Jurisdictions covered by Scheme

 The Scheme covers claims in most jurisdictions, including:

 - payments owed, including notice pay, holiday pay, arrears of pay, and breach of contract

 - discrimination in recruitment or employment on the grounds of age, disability, equal pay, gender, part-time working, political opinion, race, religious belief or sexual orientation

 - less favourable treatment of fixed term employees or agency workers